Erbology

 Bergamot health benefits

 The bergamot farmers of Calabria, Italy, are a skilled and proud community.
 Their relationship with the land stretches back to the eighth century BC.
-Little wonder, since bergamot health benefits include improved heart health and lower cholesterol.
+Little wonder, since bergamot health benefits include heart health and lowered cholesterol.

 Once upon a time, in Calabria…